-One of the fundamental goals of ACE is to ensure that roller coasters, especially the classic wooden coaster, will be around for future generations to enjoy.
-To accomplish this goal, ACE:
+To ensure that roller coasters, especially the classic wooden coaster, will be around for future generations to enjoy, ACE:

-- Recognizes parks that continue to operate some of the classic coasters in the traditional methods by bestowing them ACE Coaster Classic status.
+- Recognizes coasters that continue to be operated in the traditional manner by granting them ACE Coaster Classic status.

-- Recognizes parks with historically significant coasters by bestowing them Landmark Coaster status.
+- Recognizes historically significant coasters by designating them as ACE Roller Coaster Landmarks.

-- Educates parks about the historical significance of endangered coasters and showing the parks alternatives to destroying the coaster.
+- Educates parks about the historical significance of endangered coasters and showing the parks alternatives to destroying them.

-- Assists parks with the required paperwork and documentation for having coasters or parks listed on the National Register for Historic Places or declared National Historic Landmarks.
+- Assists parks with the required paperwork and documentation to list coasters or parks on the National Register for Historic Places or have them declared National Historic Landmarks.

-- Identifies Standing But Not Operating (SBNO) coasters and listing these coasters to parks that may be in the market for a coaster to add to their park.
+- Identifies Standing But Not Operating (SBNO) coasters and publicizes these coasters to parks that may be in the market for a coaster.

 - Educates parks about coasters that have been successfully relocated.

-- Hosts annual Preservation Conference to draw attention to traditional parks or coasters.
+- Hosts an annual Preservation Conference to draw attention to traditional parks or coasters.

 - Works with the amusement industry with events and activities to help focus attention on roller coasters.

 - Mega Zeph.
 2000 CCI (Bill/McNulty) wood.
-Six Flags New Orleans; New Orleans, LA
+Six Flags New Orleans; New Orleans, Louisiana

 - Muskrat Scrambler.
 2000 L&T Systems steel.
-Six Flags New Orleans; New Orleans, LA
+Six Flags New Orleans; New Orleans, Louisiana

 - Zydeco Scream.
 2000 Vekoma steel.
-Six Flags New Orleans; New Orleans, LA
+Six Flags New Orleans; New Orleans, Louisiana

 Some of these coasters may be available to be moved.
-It appears that several may be in danger of being demolished.
 If you have any interest in helping preserve these rides, please contact us.